shubhami7/HireMap/team/m2/data.md

 ● Description: Contains personal information about the user such as login information, resumes, and cover letters.
 ● Attributes:
-  ○ username(String required): login username for the account ○ password(#String required): password, whichs hould be private, for the account ○ email(String required): email for the user
+  ○ username(String required): login username for the account ○ password(#String required): password, which should be private, for the account ○ email(String required): email for the user
   ○ resume(pdf required): user’s resume
   ○ coverLetter(pdf): user’s cover letter